-On May 14, 1914, Washington Senators pitcher Walter Johnson throws his 54th consecutive scoreless inning in Sportsman Park, Illinois, leading his Washington Senators to victory over the St. Louis Browns, 10-5.
+On May 14, 1914, Washington Senators pitcher Walter Johnson throws his 54th consecutive scoreless inning in Sportsman's Park, leading his Washington Senators to victory over the St. Louis Browns, 10-5.
 With the win, Johnson broke a 1910 record set by Jack Coombs of the Philadelphia Athletics, who threw 53 innings in a row without letting up a run.

 Johnson, a Weiser, Idaho, native, was discovered by scouts while pitching semi-pro ball in the West.
 In an era before the modern radar gun, Johnson’s fastball was thought to be the fastest in the world.
 Though he was dubbed the “Big Train,” the ferocity of his pitches was a stark contrast to his gentlemanly manner on and off the mound.
 In an era when ballplayers were typically profane and more than a little rough around the edges, Johnson was pious, soft-spoken and dignified.